SHAREWARE STATUS |

 COMPLETE COPYRIGHT STATEMENT |

 All work on basilisk is copyright the author except where noted.
 Any reproduction of contents of basilisk without previous approval from the author or basilisk constitutes a copyright infringement.
 (There are clearly defined boundaries to this in copyright law which specify fair use of certain materials.
 It is a good idea to assume that if you don't know what fair use means, you shouldn't be reproducing the images.
-You can investigate fair use through the legal links on this PAGE.)
+You can investigate fair use and new modes of copyleft at the Creative Commons site.)
 Several authors have indicated to a greater or lesser degree how stringently they feel about copyright issues.
 For instance, Perry Hall and Ed Keller have made the following requests about their work:

-Tanuja Desai ( ferret@basilisk.com.) and Antony Widoff ( woff@interport.com.) have requested that NONE of their work be reproduced elsewhere.
+Tanuja Desai and Antony Widoff have requested that NONE of their work be reproduced elsewhere.

 Please abide by each person's stated wishes.
 And if it seems unclear, assume that you shouldn't just copy it, and drop us some email asking for permission.